Payum/Payum/docs/managing-notifications.md

 }
 ```

-Then our notification action which would actually do all the job:
+Then we have to do our notification action which would actually do all the job:

 ```php
 <?php